-- 8.3 The Constabularies' policies and procedures are binding on all members of the organisations.
-Adherence ensures consistency of approach and reassurance and transparency to the workforce and the general public. - 8.4 The policy library comprises 179 'live' joint Suffolk and Norfolk policies, a further 25 are Suffolk only and there are 27Force/regional policies.
+- 8.2 All force policies are subject to a periodic process of rigorous consultation, across and outside of the organisation, before sign-off by Chief Officers.
+This ensures proper scrutiny by a wide cross-section of officers, staff and the communities we serve. - 8.3 The Constabularies' policies and procedures are binding on all members of the organisations.
+Adherence ensures consistency of approach and reassurance and transparency to the workforce and the general public. - 8.4 The policy library comprises 180 'live' joint Suffolk and Norfolk policies, a further 27 are Suffolk only and there are 6 7Force/regional policies in progress.